The Conservatory Garden Is Proof That New York Still Knows How to Be Quiet.

 Bright flowers and green shrubs along a walkway, Central Park Walking Tours, The Conservatory Garden, New York, NY

-Another reason to visit the Conservatory Garden is that it’s one of the best spots to take pictures in NYC.
+Another reason I visit the Conservatory Garden is that it’s one of the best spots to take pictures in NYC.
 It’s got colors to match every outfit and flower beds for perfect engagement photo backdrops.
 All of the photos I took when I was there were taken on a Canon EOS T5 (paid link), an easy-to-use camera that takes high quality pictures.
 If you’re looking for an introductory camera as a beginner photographer, or someone who wants to take clean, high-quality travel pictures, this is the perfect camera.

 And of all the nice places to walk in NYC, the Conservatory Garden is undoubtedly the most well-groomed.
 The garden feels like it was frozen in 1937 when it first opened, with not a leaf out of place.